How Technology Leaders Must Adapt Communications in 2025

 The race for global advancement in artificial intelligence shows no signs of slowing as witnessed by the recent emergence of DeepSeek and a PwC study estimating that artificial intelligence will unlock $15 trillion for the world economy.

-As we look ahead to 2025, the role of communications in shaping public perception, employee morale, and corporate reputation will be more critical than ever.
+The role of communications in shaping public perception, employee morale, and corporate reputation will be more critical than ever in 2025.
 However, the playbook for effective communication is evolving.
 Leaders must navigate shifting priorities, balance internal and external expectations, and focus on delivering meaningful innovation rather than adhering to targeted rhetoric.

 Here’s how we here at Avenue Z view the opportunity for technology leaders to adapt their communications strategies to thrive in 2025.